 Which card earns the most?

-Custom Cash vs. Blue Cash Preferred spending example
+Citi Custom Cash vs. Amex Blue Cash Preferred spending example

-Why should you get the Citi Custom Cash card?
+Why should you get the Citi Custom Cash?

-The Citi Custom Cash card is, aside from its cash back bonuses, a fairly basic card, meaning it doesn’t offer a wealth of perks.
-You can set up automatic alerts if you are getting too close to your spending limit and the card does come with a mobile app.
+The Citi Custom Cash is a fairly basic rewards card, meaning it doesn’t offer a wealth of benefits.
+You can set up automatic alerts if you’re getting too close to your spending limit, and the card does offer access to the Citi mobile app.
 It also lets you choose your own payment date.
-Other perks include identity theft protection, fraud warnings and free access to your FICO credit score.
+Other perks include identity theft protection, $0 fraud liability, access to Citi Entertainment and free access to your FICO credit score.

 Recommended credit score

-Why should you get the American Express Blue Cash Preferred card?
+Why should you get the Amex Blue Cash Preferred?